English

 Edinburgh Castle holds immense historical significance as a symbol of Scotland's history and has played a pivotal role in various historical events.

-How old is Edinburgh Castle?
+How old is the castle?

 The earliest records of a fortification on Castle Rock date back to the 12th century.